-Another common type of identity federation is internal to the enterprise.
+Another common type of identity federation is internal to the enterprise and increasingly found in SaaS offerings.
 Previously, enterprises would use "agents," which they would install on web servers hosting applications.
 The agents would communicate with something called a policy server to determine what a user could do, if anything at all.
 That agent/policy server technology is old and not used as much in enterprises anymore.

 Instead, a popular protocol that is increasingly being used is OpenID Connect.
-OpenID Connect is newer than SAML and based on the OAuth2.0 protocol; most in-house enterprise apps are based on APIs and microservices, which is why OIDC is favored.
-It should be noted that some SaaS applications do support OpenID Connect.
+OpenID Connect is newer than SAML and based on the OAuth2.0 protocol; most in-house enterprise apps are based on APIs and microservices, which is why OIDC is favored.^{vi} It should be noted that some SaaS applications do support OpenID Connect.